8 injured in bomb blast in Nepal | Law-Order

 ''Three of the critically injured are undergoing treatment at Saptarishi Hospital, Lahan while the others are admitted at Lahan Hospital,'' said DSP Tapan Dahal.

+''We detonated a pressure cooker bomb at 12:47 PM as an action against corruption,'' it said in a statement hours after the incident.

+More stringent action will be taken if corruption continues, and the Government of Nepal and Provincial Government would be responsible for it, the statement added.

-According to police, several pieces of pamphlets were found from the blast site but it is hard to read what is written on them.
+Earlier, police recovered pamphlets published by the outfit from the site of the blast.
+Several pieces of pamphlets were found in such a condition that it is hard to read what is written on them, according to police.

 ''We can, however, see the signature of Jaya Krishna Goit,'' a police officer said.